-Daffodils are hardy in zones 3-8 and do not need to be dug out at the end of the season.
-Once planted, the bulbs will flower again every spring, usually in increasing numbers.
+Daffodils are winter hardy in zones 3-8.
+Once you plant the bulbs, they will return to flower again every spring, usually in increasing numbers.
 Here are some tips to ensure your daffodils bloom for many years to come.

-Once the flowers have wilted, you can snap off the spent blooms.
-This step is not essential, but it will keep your garden looking neat.
+When your daffodils finish blooming, you can snap off the spent flower heads.
+This step is not essential, but it will keep the area looking neat.

 Daffodil bulbs use their foliage to create the food energy that's required for another year of flowers.
 For this reason, it is important to allow the foliage to continue growing until it dies back naturally.
-Once the leaves have lost their green color, they can be removed with a gentle tug or be trimmed back to soil level.
+Once the leaves are completely limp and yellow, they can be removed with a gentle tug or be trimmed back to soil level.

-Most daffodil bulbs will produce one to three flowers the first spring after planting.
-Over time the bulbs will divide and multiply, giving you more stems and more flowers, for an ever more impressive show of color.
+Most daffodil bulbs will produce one to three stems the first spring after planting.
+Over time, the bulbs will divide and multiply, giving you more stems and more flowers, for an ever more impressive show of color.

 Clumps of daffodils can eventually get large and overcrowded, which can cause a decrease in flower production.
-If this happens, you'll need to dig up the bulbs, divide them and replant.
-The best time to do this is within a month after flowering, while the foliage is still green.
+If this happens, dig up the bulbs, divide them and replant about 1/3 of the bulbs.
+Put the rest of the bulbs in another area or pass them along to friends and neighbors.
+The best time to do divide daffodils is within a month after flowering, while the foliage is still green.

 To learn more about daffodils, you may also be interested in reading: